grpc/proposal/A83-xds-gcp-authn-filter.md

 Existing client-side filter instances are shutdown:

--   A single filter instance is shut down when an LDS update contains HCM that is missing filter configuration for name+typeUrl combination of this instance.
+-   A single filter instance -- when an LDS update contains HCM that is missing filter configuration for name+typeUrl combination of this instance.
--   All filter instances when watched LDS resource is missing from an LDS update.
+-   All filter instances -- when watched LDS resource is missing from an LDS update.
--   All filter instances on name resolver shutdown.
+-   All filter instances -- on name resolver shutdown.

 **xDS-enabled gRPC servers**